What are fringe benefits?

 Here are some examples of fringe benefits:

-Flexible working arrangements and remote work
+Flexible working hours and remote work

 When employees control their schedules, they’re more likely to find a good work-life balance that allows them to remain healthy and productive in the workplace.